denisecheung3/project-2/README.md

       </div>

   ```

-- The challenge of fetching from the right endpoint depending on the filter the user chose
+- The mini challenge of fetching from the right endpoint depending on the filter the user chose and passing the link down
-   -
+   - Because the endpoints for the different filters were different, we had to write a function to ensure that we generated the right url to fetch from so that it returns the data matching the user's filtered requirements.
+Below is the code for  searchResultLink().
+It's purpose is to generate the correct link to conduct the fetch request.

   ```js
    SearchResultLink() {